karlvr/consistent.js/README.md

 };
 ```

 The handler function is called with `this` as the scope.
-There is also a second argument to the function which is the element that triggered the event, in case you need it.
+The event is the first argument, and the second argument is the DOM element that triggered the event.

 ```javascript
 scope.$handleClick = function(ev, dom) {